Friday, June 26, 2015

 *** BUCK THE MARKET = understanding this term is important to understand my range trading techniques.

-actually i don’t automatically buy/sell when a stock hits my desired price. i wait for it to buck the market. example when gld goes down and hits my buy level, i wait for gld to start going up against the market before i buy. example i only buy if gld is up 1% and the market is down 0.5%. if the market is up 0.7% and gld is up 1%, i don’t buy because that means gld is just moving with the market. *** this is very important because most of the time it protects you from buying too much when your stock goes down a lot **** that is why when my alb (lithium) stock went from $139 to $77 i didn't end up buying too much on the way down because it only bucked the market twice.
+actually i don’t automatically buy/sell when a stock hits my desired price. i wait for it to buck the market twice in 1 week. example when gld goes down and hits my buy level, i wait for gld to start going up against the market before i buy. example i only buy if gld is up 1% and the market is down 0.5%. if the market is up 0.7% and gld is up 1%, i don’t buy because that means gld is just moving with the market. *** this is very important because most of the time it protects you from buying too much when your stock goes down a lot **** that is why when my alb went from $67 to 50, i didn't end up buying too much on the way down because it only bucked the market once. it also prevents you from selling your range trade position too early. if a stock has a very strong catalyst, it usually does not buck the market trend until it has reached near the top.

-*** when your stock is significantly down compared to the market, check the headlines to make sure your long term thesis or catalyst is still intact. if not, sell all shares of that stock.
+*** when your stock is significantly down compared to the market, check the headlines to make sure your long term thesis or catalyst is still intact. if your thesis is broken, sell all shares of that stock.

 note that only small time individual investors can do this strategy because if you are buying/selling only a small amount of shares you can always buy/sell anytime close to the market price. i think it’s because your order just gets included or lumped into the many huge orders waiting to be executed. big money fund managers cannot do this. sometimes it takes them days to buy/sell a stock. that’s because every time you buy, someone needs to sell. if you are managing a $2 billion fund, that means a typical buy would be around $10 million, and if you are buying, that means it’s a good stock which means there are very few sellers. if you insist on buying even if there are not enough sellers, the price of the stock will go up to motivate the seller to sell so you end up buying at a much higher price. it’s very tough. that’s why you have to be very smart to be a mutual fund manager. you have to be ahead of the crowd. you have to be good at valuing stocks and spot under valued stocks before anyone else does. but of course the rewards are also great – if you are managing a $500 million hedge fund and your fee is 1% a year, that means you earn $5 million a year.